Manufacturing Operator (129407866)

-- Ensures all product is packaged per packaging specifications and that all routings are followed.
+- Ensures all product is packaged per packaging specifications.

-- Performs various operations on the product in accordance with the work orders, manufacturing instructions, and standard work
+- Performs various operations on the product line in accordance with the work orders and process record instructions.

-- Finalizes all required paperwork thoroughly and timely (i.e. Production Reports, Rack Tickets, Labels, Component Sheets, Rework Sheets, SAP Transactions etc.).
+- Finalizes all required paperwork thoroughly and timely (i.e. Production Reports, Labels, Component Sheets, Rework Sheets, SAP Transactions etc.).
+Completes hour by hour sheets on manufacturing processes as required.

 - Integrates on all key business processes to influence customer satisfaction, waste elimination, growth, cost effectiveness and product/system quality.
 Promotes and implements use of continuous improvement tools to eliminate non-value activities.
 Participates actively in continuous improvement activities such as 6s, Kaizen events, etc.